Filter Vs. Strainers: What Is the Difference

 filter system

 On the other hand, a filter is a more complex device designed to remove smaller particles and a more comprehensive range of contaminants from a fluid.
-Filters can use various media types, such as activated carbon, ceramic, or membranes, to remove impurities.
+Filters can utilize various media types, including activated carbon, ceramic, or membranes, to remove impurities.
 Filters are commonly used in water treatment, HVAC, and industrial processes to remove contaminants and improve fluid quality.

-Note: While there is some overlap among the functions of filters and strainers, the terms are often used to describe different types of devices with various applications.
+Note: Although there is some overlap between the functions of filters and strainers, the terms are often used to describe different types of devices with varying applications.

 Strainer Vs. Filter: What is the Difference